vaibhavchellani/zkrollup-tutorial/site/codelabs/how-to-write-a-codelab.md

 ## Part-2 Challenge

+#### Goal

 Modify the circuit and input to take in a length-3 preimage of the message as a private input, and hash them inside the circuit.

 To get you started:

 ```
 include "../circomlib/circuits/eddsamimc.circom";